 As of January 2019, the creator and genius of RELENTLESS.COMhas a mission in space that launched years ago in his youth.
 You might observe that it is his second mistress.
 Bezos reports that the annual budget for Blue Origin | blueorigin.com is in excess of $1B, only about 1/70 of the expected fortune he may relinquish to Mackenzie.

 In numerous interviews of record (both social media and mainstream) Jeff Bezos has framed his passion for space exploration.
 He may have his highest regard for this mission, maybe ranking this higher than any other love in his life: ex-wife, current mistress, even his varied other RELENTLESS.COMpursuits, of which there are many.

 [The author and publisher of this work is an affiliate member of Amazon.com®.
-Due to that and other affiliations like ProWritingAid®, the source may or may not receive commissions from Amazon.com® and other vendors displayer here in graphics, links and other content.]
+Due to that and other affiliations like ProWritingAid®, the source may or may not receive commissions from Amazon.com® and other vendors displayed here in graphics, links, and other content.]

 Five reasons gratitude can improve your life ▶SBS – Dec 21▶ If you’re older than 9, it’s hard to resist the urge to roll your eyes when someone at the Thanksgiving table suggests, “Let’s all go around the room and share what we’re thankful for!”
 It’s a pretty corny holiday ritual you mostly do…

 An attitude of gratitude▶BusinessMirror – Sonny M. Angara – Dec 20, 4:12 PM ▶The world’s major religions all extoll the virtues of gratitude.
 From Christianity to Islam, Buddhism to Hinduism—some reference is always made to the importance of gratefulness to achieving a good life.
 Even science has shown that adopting…